On Thursday We Leave for Home

 "On Thursday We Leave for Home" is an episode of the American television anthology series The Twilight Zone.
-In this episode, a struggling colony on a distant planet awaits the arrival of a ship that will take them back to Earth.
-The story centers on the resulting cross-cultural encounter and the enduring ties to one's home planet, chiefly as seen through the eyes of the colony's leader, William Benteen (played by James Whitmore).
+In this episode, a struggling colony on a distant planet, led by William Benteen (played by James Whitmore), awaits a ship that promises to return them to Earth.
+When the ship finally arrives, a power struggle develops as Benteen refuses to give up his position over the colonists.
+The episode serves as a parable about the dynamics of power, the hubris of those in positions of power, and individualism versus collectivism.

 Opening narration

 This is William Benteen, who officiates on a disintegrating outpost in space.
 The people are a remnant society who left the Earth looking for a millennium, a place without war, without jeopardy, without fear, and what they found was a lonely, barren place whose only industry was survival.
 And this is what they've done for three decades: survive; until the memory of the Earth they came from has become an indistinct and shadowed recollection of another time and another place.
 One month ago a signal from Earth announced that a ship would be coming to pick them up and take them home.
 In just a moment we'll hear more of that ship, more of that home, and what it takes out of mind and body to reach it.
 This is the Twilight Zone.